CygnusBorjigi/Data-mining-note/Lecture 2.md

 First, in the case of $n \le k$, every element in $n$ will be selected in a random process.
 Therefore, the for the initial $k$ element in $S$, we need to store all of them.

 Then, we consider all the element in $S$ that comes after the $k$ th element.
 Essentially, for each of those elements, we only need to decide whether or not we would like to keep it in the memory.
 If we choose not to keeps it, then it is permanently lost.
-But if we decide to store it, and since the memory id full, we need to decide among those elements currently in the memory, which of them we need to remove.
+But if we decide to store it, and since the memory is full, we need to decide among those elements currently in the memory, which of them we need to remove.

 Following that thought, we can have the following algorithm: